Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify whether to store non-canonical blocks and blob sidecars.
+Enables or disables storing non-canonical blocks and blob sidecars.
 The default is `false`.

 ### `data-validator-path`